 Below you will find a series of Educational Technologies that are supported in FEAS.
-If you are interested in learning more or using one of these technologies in support of your teaching please reach out to the FEAS Teaching & Learning Team directly.
+If you are interested in learning more or using one of these technologies in support of your teaching please reach out to the Engineering Teaching and Learning Team directly.
 We are here to support you!

 - TOOLS FOR TEACHING

 onQ is the name for Queen’s new Brightspace Learning Management System.
 The system can be used to supplement traditional learning methods, and supports both blended and online learning.
 More information about onQ, including training and education support can be found on the Queens’ Centre for Teaching and Learning site.

 Ensemble Streamer is Queen’s centralized streaming service which provides users access to personal and/or departmental web-based library accounts where video and audio files can be stored.
 Items stored in Ensemble can then be embedded into other platforms such as onQ.

 Learn more about Ensemble, including account access, here.